-Memorandum of Understanding for Implementation of Work Areas for Mental Health and Addiction Services, Developmental Disabilities, Department of Youth Services, and Department of Veterans Services of 8/31/87
+Memorandum of Understanding for Implementation of Work Areas for Mental Health and Addiction Services, Developmental Disabilities, Department of Youth Services, and Department of Veterans Services of 8/31/87 and as amended.

 A. Work Areas for Mental Health and Addiction Services, Developmental Disabilities, Department of Youth Services, and Department of Veterans Services